jfriedlein/Sacado_Tensors_dealII/README.md

 You can use Sacado to compute the derivatives of functions (with or without tensors) with respect to variables (double, Tensors, ...).

-The Doxygen documentation for the code can be found in the documentation.zip.
-Just download this zip-file unpack it and open the index.html in the folder /html in your webbrowser.
+The Doxygen documentation for the code can be found in the here https://jfriedlein.github.io/Sacado-Testing/html/index.html.
+(Please ignore the folder /documentation and take a closer look at the folder /docs, if you are interested in the details.)

 ToDo:
 - Wrapper